juliev42/juliev42.github.io/_pages/cv.md

 * Winter 2019 - Present: Research Assistant @ MEDG Szolovits Lab
   * Researched bias in medical algorithms and medical datasets
   * Co-wrote a paper combining technical bias definitions and policy
-  * Continuing research on bias in EHR data using NLP techniques
+  * Continuing research on pain metrics and bias in EHR data using NLP techniques in collaboration with Brigham and Woman's Hospital (BWH)

-* Spring 2018, Spring 2019, and Fall 2020: Course Staff @ MIT Intro to ML (6.036)
+* Spring 2018, Spring 2019, Fall 2020, and Spring 2021: Course Staff @ MIT Intro to ML (6.036)
-  * Lab Assistant in Spring 2018/2019, Teaching Assistant in Fall 2020
+  * Lab Assistant in Spring 2018/2019, TA in 2020-2021
   * Helped answer student questions, give checkoffs, and simplify tricky ML topics
-  * Fall 2020: lead weekly problem-solving sections and updated course content
+  * Lead weekly problem-solving sections, supported students, and updated course content

 * Summer 2020: Machine Learning Intern @ DeepHealth
   * Worked on data visualization and experiments to increase accuracy